A generalized statistical model for fits to parton distributions: Consistency checks for the GMM

 \section{Consistency checks for the GMM}

-In Sec.~\ref{sec:result_GMM}, we demonstrated how the GMM with two base Gaussian distributions is able to successfully describe the combined likelihood of two pseudo-data sets with tension.
+In Sec.~\ref{sec:result_GMM}, we demonstrated how the GMM with two base Gaussian distributions provides a better description of the combined likelihood of two pseudo-data sets with tension and provides more accurate uncertainties.
 In this section, we show how the GMM reduces to the usual single Gaussian LS method when data are consistent.
-Further, as with any present day machine learning technique, when implementing the GMM, one must deal with over-fitting.
+Further, as with any present day machine learning technique, when implementing the GMM, one must contend with over-fitting.
 In this section, we also remark on the consequences of over-fitting with the GMM.